Discrimination Complaint Procedures for Employees and Applicants for Employment

-Complaints of prohibited discrimination/harassment can be reported to either Junea Williams-Edmund, the Acting Vice President for Human Resources, or to an individual’s supervisor, Dean or Vice President.
+Complaints of prohibited discrimination/harassment can be reported to Toni Hindsman, Director of Employment Diversity & Inclusion or Junea Williams-Edmund, Associate Vice President for Compliance, or to an individual’s supervisor, Dean or Vice President.
 If reporting a complaint to any of those persons presents a conflict of interest, the complaint may be filed directly with the Vice President for Human Resources or with the President.
 If reporting a complaint to the President presents a conflict of interest, the complaint may be filed directly with the Civil Service Commission, Division of EEO/AA, P.O.
 Box 315, Trenton, NJ 08625.
 An example of such a conflict of interest would be where the complaint involves actions by the President.

-Supervisory employees shall immediately report all alleged violations of the State of New Jersey Policy Prohibiting Discrimination in the Workplace to Junea Williams-Edmund, Acting Vice President for Human Resources.
+Supervisory employees shall immediately report all alleged violations of the State of New Jersey Policy Prohibiting Discrimination in the Workplace to Toni Hindsman, Director of Employment Diversity & Inclusion or Junea Williams-Edmund, Associate Vice President for Compliance.
 Such a report shall include both alleged violations reported to a supervisor, and those alleged violations directly observed by the supervisor.

 Every effort should be made to report complaints promptly.
 Delays in reporting may not only hinder a proper investigation, but may also unnecessarily subject the victim to continued prohibited conduct.